Hiimus/arca_bookstore/TESTING.md

 </details>

 - As a superuser I want to delete a product so that I can remove the product if I want to.
-    - A superuser can delete a product by accessing the same pages as when editing a prodcuct.
+    - A superuser can delete a product by accessing the same pages as when editing a product.
 The only difference is the superuser must click on the red "Delete" link instead.

 <a href="#arca-bookstore">BACK TO TOP</a>